Last Update: 7/5/19

 Furthermore, accident victims sometimes do not seek immediate medical help either on account of believing the injury will go away on its own or that the injuries did not produce pain symptoms until days after the incident.
 That is a fairly common occurrence, especially in strain and sprain soft tissue injuries and other delayed injuries (back, shoulder or neck pain, nausea, or symptoms like a headache or dizziness from a concussion, which may never go away – often times, these injuries don’t show up for weeks or even months after a car accident).

 When a victim delays seeking medical treatment, it is necessary to educate the insurance adjuster or a jury that severe injuries can occur even though there were few, if any, symptoms immediately after the slip and fall or car accident.
 Your personal injury lawyer will prepare you and your doctors to testify in a logical fashion that will make sense to an ordinary juror who might very well have done the same thing in the same situation.

 What Should You Do?

-A good piece of advice if you waited to see a doctor after a personal injury or did not immediately file a report with the appropriate authorities is to speak with an experienced personal injury lawyer to learn what you should tell your doctor and to get an idea of how your delay in seeking medical treatment may impact your personal injury claim.
+A good piece of advice if you delayed seeking medical attention after a personal injury, or did not immediately file an incident report, is to speak with an experienced personal injury lawyer to learn your rights.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 How does waiting to see a doctor impact your Florida car accident claim?